cotes2020/jekyll-theme-chirpy/_posts/01AWS/ELK/Elasticsearch.md

 Geographic origin of web server requests.

-**Timelion and Visual Query Builder:** Allows you to create more advanced queries based on time series data
+**Timelion and Visual Query Builder:** can create more advanced queries based on time series data

 Percentage of 500 errors over time